Skip to main content

 Share:

-Why AI ROI Is Harder to Measure Than You Think
+Why Is AI ROI Harder to Measure Than Traditional Features?

 Traditional feature ROI follows a straightforward formula: investment cost divided by incremental revenue or cost savings.
 AI features break this formula in three ways.
 First, the costs are ongoing and variable since API costs scale with usage.
 Second, the value is often indirect because AI features frequently improve other features rather than generating revenue on their own.
 Third, the measurement period is longer since AI features improve over time as they accumulate data.